feature-engine/feature_engine/paper/paper.md

 In the last few years, a number of open source Python libraries that support feature engineering techniques have emerged, highlighting the importance of making feature engineering and creation accessible and, as much as possible, automated.
-Among these, Featuretools [@kanter2015deep:2015] creates features from temporal and relational datasets, tsfresh [@christ_tsfresh:2016] extracts features from time series, Category encoders [@category_encoders:2018] supports a comprehensive list of methods to encode categorical variables, and Scikit-learn [@sklearn:2011] implements a number of data transformation techniques, with the caveat that the transformations are applied to the entire dataset, and the output are NumPy arrays.
-Feature-engine [@feature_engine_zenodo:2021] extends the capabilities of the current Python’s scientific computing stack by allowing the application of the transformations to subsets of variables in the dataset, returning dataframes for data exploration, and supporting transformations not currently available in other
+Among these, Featuretools [@kanter2015deep] creates features from temporal and relational datasets, tsfresh [@christ_tsfresh] extracts features from time series, Category encoders [@category_encoders] supports a comprehensive list of methods to encode categorical variables, and Scikit-learn [@sklearn] implements a number of data transformation techniques, with the caveat that the transformations are applied to the entire dataset, and the output are NumPy arrays.
+Feature-engine [@feature_engine_zenodo] extends the capabilities of the current Python’s scientific computing stack by allowing the application of the transformations to subsets of variables in the dataset, returning dataframes for data exploration, and supporting transformations not currently available in other